-The Directors are not aware of any related party transactions disclosed in note 37 to the financial statements constitute connected transactions of the Group, nor are there any connected transactions that require to be disclosed in this report under the Listing Rules.
+Saved as disclosed above, the Directors are not aware any related party transactions disclosed in note 37 to the financial statements constitute connected transactions of the Group.
+The Directors are also not aware any other transactions constitute connected transactions of the Group, which are subject to reporting, announcement and independent shareholder's approved requirements under Chapter 14A of the Listing Rules.